 Fried Rice Course

 I suppose for those that didn’t order enough meat, this course is a good consolation to assure you’ll be full.
-Rice is expertly cooked on the grill with the leftover fat and trimmings from the meat, eggs, and vegetables.
+The fried rice is expertly cooked on the grill with the leftover fat and trimmings from the meat.
+The fat does wonders to any dish and it is the perfect way to take fried rice to the next level.
 I proceeded to wolf this course down too as I was still famished after demolishing the sirloin in the previous course.

 An above average offering of Japanese style sweets to top of the course.
 This did nothing to me except make me seriously contemplate ordering more meat.